sethwebster/ember-cli-new-version/README.md

 ### Options ###
 ----
 * `updateInterval` - the amount of time, in milliseconds, to wait between version checks **default: 60000**
+* `firstCheckInterval` - the amount of time, in milliseconds, to wait before the first version check is run after booting the application **default: 0**
 * `versionFileName` - the name of the file on the server to check **default: /VERSION.txt**
 * `updateMessage` - the message to show to users when update has been detected.
 There are two tokens allowed in this string: ```{{newVersion}}``` and ```{{oldVersion}}``` which will replaced with their respective values. eg. (and **default**).
 "This application has been updated from version {{oldVersion}} to {{newVersion}}.
 Please save any work, then refresh browser to see changes."